One Time Through is a unique blend of both positive parenting reflections and learning experiences for kids.

 Most of our activity posts share ideas for language, math, art, sensory, and science activities that you can do with young children ages 2 to 6.
 I also add my observations of how these activities can help children learn, grow, and become more creative, enthusiastic little people!

-Many of the ideas you find on this site will be ones that have been already tried with students of various ages.
+Many of the ideas you find on this site have already been tried with students of various ages.
 To learn more about me and my teaching experiences with kids, please visit the About Me page.

 Child Led Learning

 I am a strong believer in the power of child-led and interest-based learning.
-This means that although I often start off with an idea of how an activity is going to go, I am always open to the direction that my son takes things in.
+This means that although I often start off with an idea of how an activity will go, I am always open to the direction my son takes things.
 This is when most rich learning takes place for kids!

-Our art projects tend to be open-ended and process driven.
-Our language and other learning activities are rarely found on a printable, and instead are surrounded by rich, real-life extensions that are driven by interests.
+Our art projects tend to be open-ended and process-driven.
+Our language and other learning activities are rarely found on a printable and are instead surrounded by rich, real-life extensions driven by interests.

 That being said, I also have a love of crafts – and although they are not always open-ended, our craft ideas often have a goal of working on a social skill, fine-motor skills, or a language skill.

 And certainly, science projects tend to have rigid steps to follow.
-But – we can allow open-ended learning by providing a “problem” and then helping our kids to make hypotheses of their own, and then guiding them in making conclusions from what they observe.
+But we can allow open-ended learning by providing a “problem,” helping our kids form their own hypotheses, and guiding them to draw conclusions from what they observe.

-Thanks for joining us in this adventure of helping to make everyday moments with our kids COUNT!
+Thanks for joining me on this adventure to help make everyday moments with our kids COUNT!

 To find more positive parenting tips, as well as fun and educational activities for kids, follow me on Facebook, and Twitter.